Nextdoor/kingpin/README.md

   * `actor` - A text-string describing the name of the Actor package and class.
     For example, `kingpin.actors.rightscale.server_array.Clone`, or
     `misc.Sleep`.
+  * `condition` - A bool or string that indicates whether or not to execute this actor.
   * `desc` - A text-string describing the name of the stage or action.
 Meant to ensure that the logs are very human readable.
   * `warn_on_failure` - True/False whether or not to ignore an Actors failure and